afincha/validity/README.md

 </form>
 ```

 When you receive a response from your server, simply call Validity's `displayServerErrors` function, passing in the id of the form you would like to target, along with an array containing all error codes or names returned by the server.
+This feature will only work for forms submitted using AJAX, where the response can be processsed using JavaScript.

 ```javascript
 function login () {